February 22, 2019 by Carly Paracholski

 Below is an example of Okta’s product offerings pulled directly from their website.

 Our second example is for Liberty Mutual’s product offerings.
-As you can see, the information you can gather on product will vary based on company and industry.
+As you can see, the information you can gather on the product will vary based on company and industry.

 Analyst reports, like the Gartner magic quadrant, are always insightful and provide a wealth of value in understanding your competitor.
 However, there is little value in the actual magic quadrant.
 The real value lies in the rest of the report.
 Besides just getting a better understanding of the organization, analyst reports can give you insight into your competitor’s strengths and weaknesses.